-A client recently confided in me, expressing concern over her mother's string of bad luck.
+A client once confided in me, expressing concern over her mother's string of bad luck.

 Her mom was distraught over learning that her two-day hospital day was denied by her insurance.
 In addition, she had a bug problem and her landlord forced her to pay half of the cost for an exterminator.
 While she knew the mounting bills were around the corner, she decided to splurge on new furniture.